gabeweng/gabeweng.github.io/_posts/2020-06-21-fasttext-embeddings.md

 5. Based on the loss, we update the embedding vectors with SGD optimizer to bring actual context words closer to the center word but increase distance to the negative samples.
 ![](/images/fasttext-negative-sampling-goal.png){: .align-center}

+## Implementation
+To train your own embeddings, you can use the [FastText implementation](https://radimrehurek.com/gensim/auto_examples/tutorials/run_fasttext.html) available in gensim.
+Pre-trained word vectors trained on Common Crawl and Wikipedia for 157 languages are available [here](https://fasttext.cc/docs/en/crawl-vectors.html) and variants of English word vectors are available [here](https://fasttext.cc/docs/en/english-vectors.html).

 ## References
 - Piotr Bojanowski et al., ["Enriching Word Vectors with Subword Information"](https://arxiv.org/abs/1607.04606)